Language-Agnostic Modeling of Source Reliability on Wikipedia: Results

 Next, we explore the applicability of the proposed model to other languages.
 In these experiments, we first keep the topic constant -- Climate Change -- while training and evaluating models in different languages.
 Figure~\ref{fig:RQ3_barplot} shows the LOO F1 macro scores for select languages form the high-, mid-, and low-resource groups, in comparison to the performance of a random baseline model.
 Specifically, we show the average performance $\pm$ one standard deviation as shaded areas.
 To estimate the performance of a random model, we assign a random binary classification for the domains and perform bootstrapping ($n=100$) similar to the evaluation of all other models, as discussed in Section~\ref{sec:model}.
 The performance is highest for high-resource languages and degrades for mid- and low-resource ones.
 The standard deviations of the scores also increase with lower resource languages (both for our model and the baselines), pointing to an increased lack of information for computing the score.

 Additionally, we show aggregate statistics of the model performance on the languages in each category in Figure~\ref{fig:RQ2_MW}.
 In particular, we are interested in whether our model outperforms the random classifier in terms of F1 macro score (top panel of the figure): we perform this comparison using Mann-Whitney scores and adjust the significance level of 0.05 using the Bonferroni correction for multiple comparisons.
-For instance, in the Climate Change topic in 100\% of the high-resource languages, the models outperform the random baseline, but instead in only 44\% of the low-resource languages.
+For instance, in the Climate Change topic, the model outperforms the random baseline in 100\% of the high-resource languages, but only in 44\% of low-resource languages (in an additional 12\% the difference is not statistically significant).
 The performance on low-resource languages tends to vary widely for different topics.
 The brown bars show the models for which articles for all topics within a language are used for training and testing.
 These models perform markedly better than topic-specific ones, echoing our findings for the English language.